 Undergraduate Programs of Study

-Geoscience is a unique blend of lab experiment, field observation, data analysis, and computer modeling.
+Geoscience is a unique blend of lab experiments, field observation, data analysis, and computer modeling.
 Courses in geosciences apply principles of biology, chemistry, physics, and mathematics to real Earth problems, deal with length scales from global to atomic, and consider time scales from billions of years to less than a second.
 The flexible academic program allows students to develop individualized courses of study.

 Geosciences Prerequisite Requirements:

 All concentrators are required to take one introductory Geoscience course: GEO 202 or GEO 203, or a Geosciences Freshman Seminar with permission of the Undergraduate Work Committee (UWC).
 Students with adequate preparation may proceed directly to GEO 300-level courses with the consent of a member of the UWC, but this cannot substitute for one of the eight upper-level geosciences courses.
 Other introductory geosciences courses, such as GEO 102, 103, and 197 (formerly 297), are intended primarily for nonscience majors and are not ideal for students anticipating majoring in geosciences.
 GEO 201 or GEO 255 (but not both) may be counted as a GEO 300-level course with permission of the UWC, but cannot substitute for GEO 202 or GEO 203.
 Please note that no other GEO 200 level courses or other courses satisfy this requirement.

 The following courses are required for graduation (with at most one pass/D/fail).
 AP credit may be used to place into a more advanced math or science course, but it does not provide credit toward the geosciences concentration.

 Mathematics Prequisite: MAT 104 or MAT 175 or a more advanced course in math.
 AP credit does not fulfill this requirement.